piccolomo/plotext/docs/source/basic.rst

 .. image:: images/stem2.png
    :alt: elaborate stem plot

-.. note:: The base signal and the fill signal should have the same number of points.
+.. caution:: The base signal and the fill signal should have the same number of points.
 If they differ, filling is applied only up to the shorter of the two.

+.. tip:: The fill signal above is colored through a :ref:`marker object <marker_objects>`, a symbol carrying its own :ref:`pixel <pixel_forms>`, the object holding a foreground color, a background color and a style.

-.. note:: No CLI equivalent — this example links two signals via :meth:`.fill() <plotext._signal.signal.signal_class.fill>`, and the :doc:`cli` chain syntax holds one drawable in config at a time, with no way to reference a previously built signal as an argument.
-For multi-signal patterns, stay with the Python API.
+.. note:: No chain equivalent: this example links two signals, while the :doc:`Command line <cli>` chain syntax builds one signal at a time.
+From the shell, use ``python3 -c "<code>"`` instead.